Skip to main content

 Unlimited online file storage and sharing, available to UCB faculty, staff, and students

-File storage for collaborative projects (2 GB)
+Unlimited file storage for collaborative courses and projects

 Electronic Lab Notebooks (ELNs)